embulk/embulk/docs/eeps/draft-obsolete-execution-as-a-command.md

 Finally, an announcement has been made at "[Embulk v0.11 is coming soon](https://www.embulk.org/articles/2023/04/13/embulk-v0.11-is-coming-soon.html)" on `www.embulk.org` as of April 2023.

+As of this EEP, a year has already passed since Embulk v0.11 was released, and the announcement was made on `www.embulk.org`.

 ### Enforcement

+Sufficient announcements have been already made.

-As announced in the article above, the removal of the `embulk` command will be enforced at some point during Embulk v0.11.
+The `embulk` command will be actually removed along with releasing some version during Embulk v0.11.

 Copyright and License
 ======================